-VB.NET VarType Function (VariantType Enum)This VB.NET article demonstrates the VarType built-in Function.
-It shows VariantType.
+VB.NET VarType Function (VariantType Enum)Use the VarType built-in Function and the VariantType Enum.

 determines the type of a variable in VB.NET.
 This variable could be of type Object or a more derived type.
 With the VarType function and the VariantType enumeration, we test the type of variables such as Integer types.Integer